mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/on-premise/index.md

 beta: false
 enterprise: false
 ---
+## Prerequisites

+Ensure you meet all [prerequisites](../prerequisites/).

 ## On-Premise Installation

-Kaptain natively supports the installation on an on premise cluster.
-Before installing Kaptain, please follow the [Konvoy On Premises Installation Guide][konvoy-on-prem] or [Kommander Installation Guide in a networked environment][dkp-install] to set up the on premise cluster.
+Kaptain natively supports the installation on an on-premise cluster.
+Before installing Kaptain, please follow the [Konvoy On Premises Installation Guide][konvoy-on-prem] or [Kommander Installation Guide in a networked environment][dkp-install] to set up the on-premise cluster.
 The cluster admin is responsible for configuring the cluster correctly and ensuring the requisite cluster-level applications are enabled.

 Please note that the IP address of the Kaptain UI will come from the IP address range that is configured in the [MetalLB load balancer][metallb-load-balancer].